 What is their DISC and Values profile?

-I want to look at their DISC and see what amount of D or I or S or C do they have in them.
+I want to look at their DISC and see what amount of D or I or S or C they have in them.
 The last thing I’m gonna do is take a High I and put them over a bunch of High Cs.
 They might be able to be a great leader, but if they don’t know how to lead the personality style they’re working with – it will be a colossal disaster.

 I want to see their communication style.
 If they are a High D High I, how did they communicate with High Ss?
 Do they just steamroll over them or just are they super dominant?
-Do they waste the High Cs time with tons of talk?
+Do they waste the High C’s time with tons of talk?
 Are they mature in their personality styles?
 Do they welcome people in the morning?
 Are they just always head down never talking to anybody?
 How do they transfer information to somebody from a project?
-How do they communicate with that other team member?
-Anything that I can learn by their interaction helps me to see how they will lead people in the future.
+How do they communicate with that other team members?
+Anything that I can learn from their interaction helps me to see how they will lead people in the future.

 How selfless or selfish are they?

 If they are selfish, I can promise you this: every single thing about their leadership will be about them.
 It will always come back to them.
 It will always come back to the way that they lead.
-Eventually there will be victim mentality.
+Eventually, there will be a victim mentality.
 They will throw team members under the bus.
 It will always come back to them.
-A selfless leader is focused on leading, making people successful, helping them to understand their role better, helping them to utilize tools better, helping to learn how to get past their own struggles.
+A selfless leader is focused on leading, making people successful, helping them to understand their role better, helping them to utilize tools better, and helping to learn how to get past their own struggles.